 Our graduate program is grounded in theory and research concerning human communication, and provides excellent preparation for further graduate study and careers in academia.

-The Department of Communication faculty examine ways in which human beings exchange messages with one another, the content of those messages, and the effects they have for individuals and society.
+The Department of Communication faculty examine ways in which human beings exchange messages with one another, the content of those messages, and their effects on individuals and society.
 The Department's strong commitment to quality teaching and research has earned its faculty and graduate students numerous teaching awards and a ranking as one of the top Communication programs in the nation.

 College of Social & Behavioral Sciences